molokoloco/jQuery.boxFx/README.txt

     //////////////////////////////////////////////////////////////////////////////////////

         JavaScripted properties have the advantage to be more customisable than plain CSS.
-        For that, plugin add a lot of sugar on settings.
+        For that, plugin add a lot of sugar on settings :

             - Every properties is correctly "CSS3-browsers-prefixed"
-            - They can be setted as plain string or as a function that take an index as argument
+            - They can be setted as plain string or as a function that take an 'index' as argument
             - CSS sizes units can be set as : 10, '10px' or '50%' (plugin internally work with "px")

+        Example :

             options.styles : {
                 width        : '25%', // Will be internally converted in "px" borderRadius : 10,    // CSS3 : Camel case ("camelCase") declaration, 10 will be converted to '"10px"
                 transform    :  function(index) { return 'rotate('+(10 * index)+'deg)'; } // Each element increment with an index
             },

         Plugin fix and apply styles on element with correct browsers prefix, based on Modernizer.js : https://github.com/Modernizr/Modernizr/blob/master/modernizr.js